bearbob/cyoa_engine/README.md

 # CYOA Engine

-This service provides the infrastructure for [Choose Your Own Adventure](https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure)-style games.
+This service provides a REST API for [Choose Your Own Adventure](https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure)-style games.
 Users can read and play the story by using individually created page keys, that render the content.

 ### Built With